oucs-teaching/cosc349-labs/lab03.md

 ```

 :::warning
-The CS lab environment seems to required some extra tweaking: what worked on my account didn't work on student accounts for as-yet unclear reasons.
+In 2020 the CS lab environment seems to required some extra tweaking: what worked on my account didn't work on student accounts for as-yet unclear reasons.

 I pushed a change to the git repository to fix the issue.
 This should mean that your `Vagrantfile` contains a line including "dmode".
 If I make any further changes to the repository you can always run `git pull` to update your clone of the repository.
 :::